mkocaoglu/mkocaoglu.github.io/_pages/about.md

 News
 ======
+<span style="color:red"> New! </span> We are organizing a AAAI Workshop on the Information-Theoretic Methods for Causal Inference and Discovery!
+Submit your papers at the intersection of causal inference/discovery, information theory and machine learning.
+See the [workshop website](https://sites.google.com/view/itci22) for more details and submission instructions.

+<span style="color:red"> New! </span> Our paper titled "Entropic Causal Inference: Identifiability for Trees and Complete Graphs" is accepted at the [ICML-21 Workshop on Information-Theoretic Methods for Rigorous, Responsible, and Reliable Machine Learning](https://sites.google.com/view/itr3).

+<span style="color:red"> New! </span> Our paper titled "Conditionally Independent Data Generation" is accepted at UAI'21, preprint is available [here](https://www.auai.org/uai2021/pdf/uai2021.768.preliminary.pdf).

-<span style="color:red"> New! </span> I will be teaching a research course on causality called Probabilistic Causal Inference in Fall'21.
+I will be teaching a research course on causality called Probabilistic Causal Inference in Fall'21.
 It is open to anyone with a background in probability theory.
 Reach out to me if you are in Purdue and are interested to take it.
 See the course website and syllabus [here](https://www.muratkocaoglu.com/ece695).

-<span style="color:red"> New! </span> Our paper titled "Entropic Causal Inference: Identifiability for Trees and Complete Graphs" is accepted at the [ICML-21 Workshop on Information-Theoretic Methods for Rigorous, Responsible, and Reliable Machine Learning](https://sites.google.com/view/itr3).

-<span style="color:red"> New! </span> Our paper titled "Conditionally Independent Data Generation" is accepted at UAI'21, preprint is available [here](https://www.auai.org/uai2021/pdf/uai2021.768.preliminary.pdf).

 Our paper titled "Applications of Common Entropy for Causal Inference" is accepted at NeurIPS'20, available [here](https://papers.nips.cc/paper/2020/hash/cae7115f44837c806c9b23ed00a1a28a-Abstract.html).